PDP-10/its/doc/networking.md

 >  Edit the script below to match your system!
 >  Especially the adapter name for the ethernet adapter in my case it is `eth0`

+If you are running multiple ITS systems on the same host you can create more TAP adapters and attach them to the same bridge.

 ```
 #!/bin/sh
 HOSTIP='<Your ETH0 Host IP Address>' # i.e. 192.168.1.10